lucidrains/ema-pytorch/README.md

 # if you want to save your ema model, it is recommended you save the entire wrapper
 # as it contains the number of steps taken (there is a warmup logic in there, recommended by @crowsonkb, validated for a number of projects now)
+# however, if you wish to access the copy of your model with EMA, then it will live at ema.ema_model
 ```